Apple iPhone SE (3rd Gen) vs Nokia XR21 5G

 Frequently Asked Questions

-Apple iPhone SE (3rd Gen) excels if you value most affordable entry point into the new iphone ecosystem.
-Nokia XR21 5G is better if you prioritize certified ip69k rating (withstands high-pressure/high-temp steam jets).
-Pick based on your budget and daily use.
+Apple iPhone SE (3rd Gen) is the better choice if you prioritize most affordable entry point into the new iphone ecosystem.
+Nokia XR21 5G wins if you value certified ip69k rating (withstands high-pressure/high-temp steam jets).
+Both are rated highly (4.5★ vs 3.5★), so consider your specific needs and budget.

 Affiliate disclosure